MilkTool/libten/docs/manual/the-prelude.md

 ## <a name="4.4">4.4 - Iteration</a>
 Since Ten doesn't have any language level loops, the prelude provides functions for some of the more common tasks.
-These traverse the given iterators, which represented as zero parameter closures which should return the next value (or values) of a stream on each call, or all `nil` values once the full stream has been consumed.
+These traverse the given iterators, which are represented as zero parameter closures that should return the next value (or values) of a stream on each call, or all `nil` values once the full stream has been consumed.

-In addition to the looping functions, the prelude provides constructors for various types of iterators.
+In addition to the looping functions, the prelude provides constructors for various types of iterators and utilities for trimming the edges of an iterator.

 ### <a name="fun-each">`each( iter, what )`</a>
 Traverses `iter`, for each set of values calls `what` with the